The Wayfarer’s Repose

 Golar stepped backward, looked around, and froze.

 The world had slowed to a crawl.
 Everything seemed to move in slow motion.
-He was supposed to fix the door.
-He was supposed to tighten the hinges days ago.
+He was supposed to have fixed the door.
+He was supposed to have tightened the hinges days ago.
 His father had asked him for his help.
 He had shirked his responsibilities then and headed out to the pond to spend time with the ducks.
 He remembered the sun glistening off the water, the swaying of the treetops in the forest beyond, and of course the ducks.
 They were a family of mallards.
 They swam in the water like little boats, turning toward him when he arrived at the pond’s edge.

 “Wait, there are tools in here to fix the door.”
 He said suddenly snapping out of his reverie.
 He looked around.
 They were not in the foyer.
 He tried to remember where he put the bucket with the nails and hammer.
 He darted for one of the dressing rooms.
 He had hidden the tools in there so as not to raise suspicion.
 They were where he had left them.
 He grabbed the handle of the bucket and ran toward the door where his sister and the stranger struggled.